hectorgastaminza/Iot/README.md

 ![PUML](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/hectorgastaminza/comiot/master/comiot/Diagrams/DGeneralDescription.puml)

 Users access to the system through the frontend, a web-app.
-This server communicates with a backend server, which is in charge of the logic of the system, besides it is connected with the database.
+This server communicates with a backend server, which is in charge of the logic of the system, besides it is connected to the database.
 The system uses a mqtt_broker for the connection between the backend and the devices.
 The mqtt protocol is broadly used on IOT applications.
 When a user is logged in, the backend retrieves all the user's information from the database as well as connects to the mqtt_broker in order to listen to messages from the user's devices.
 In another side of the system, the devices are connected to the mqtt_broker in order to listen to the requests from the user as well as inform changes in their state or values.

 ### MQTT
 * http://mqtt.org/